briandoyle81/warpflow-contracts/README.md

 TODO:

-CRITICAL: ERC-5192 to lock and unlock tokens on opensea
 CRITICAL: Make sure I can expand ship collections
 CRITICAL: Make sure I can migrate ships
 CRITICAL: Reserved lobbies
-Costs should probably be in the attributes arrays instead of separate Add battle scarring to ships each time they get disabled
+Costs should probably be in the attributes arrays instead of separate Add battle scarring to ships each time they get disabled And a way to "clean" or repair them
 CRITICAL: Don't allow lobbies to be created for map ids that don't exist
 CRITICAL: Put rank in json metadata and on image
 CRITICAL: Find a way to show hull trait
 CRITICAL: Deployment zones and position selection Allow third party map creation for 50+ flow and allow payments to map creators (probably as voluntary tips).
 DON'T GENERATE UTC HERE - EXPLOITABLE
 Pay UTC to winner of games
-Add property of unsellable to NFTs as a trait and add that to image.
-Ships that are destroyed should be recycled for 1/2 or 1/4 utc Winner of a game should get 1/2 or 1/4 UTC of recycle amount for enemy ships destroyed in game Limit fleet max cost
+Map creator should get 1/4 the recycle fee for ships destroyed on their maps.
+Limit fleet max cost
 Enforce minimum fleet size
 Decide if players should be able to cancel fleet before other submits